AutodeskGames/stingray-docs/source/interactive_help/3ds_max_interactive_installation.md

 ## Installing 3ds Max Interactive

->	**Important:**  If you have a previously installed version of Autodesk Stingray (including Stingray 1.8 or any newer beta version of Stingray), you'll need to manually uninstall the DCC Link plugin before installing 3ds Max Interactive.
-Otherwise, the installer mistakenly detects that you have a newer version of the plugin and won't install the latest.
-You need the right version of this plugin to use the interop features that link 3ds Max with 3ds Max Interactive.
-After you uninstall your existing version of the plugin (using Windows Control Panel), the correct DCC Link plugin installs automatically when you install 3ds Max Interactive.

 #### To install and license 3ds Max Interactive

 1. In the 3ds Max Interactive installer window that appears, click **Install**.